 The customer develops a taste for a particular brand of chocolate over a period of time or tends to become loyal to a particular brand for some cause.
 Hence, the customer is not ready to immediately replace it for another brand of chocolate.

-However, if the price difference becomes large, the consumer would be willing to choose chocolate of another brand.
-A customers’ penchant for a brand will often differ in depth, so the change in cost price required for the customer to change the brand may differ.
+However, if the price difference becomes large, then the consumer would be willing to choose the chocolate from another brand.
+A customer’s penchant for a brand will often differ in depth, so the change in the cost price required for the customer to change the brand may differ.

-The demand curve confronted by the enterprise is also not the market demand curve, as in the scenario with a monopoly.
-In the scenario of monopolistic competition, the enterprise expects a rise in demand if it decreases the cost price.
+The demand curve confronted by the enterprise is also not the market demand curve as in the scenario with a monopoly.
+In the scenario of a monopolistic competition, the enterprise expects a rise in demand if it decreases the cost price.